 Our interviews with teachers indicated that they play little role in developing school policies for curriculum and instruction.
 In general, the teacher's role is not to participate in developing the curriculum, but to implement it.
 Teachers generally feel autonomous in their classrooms, but this freedom is constrained by curriculum and resources.
-Teachers seldom networks beyond their own schools.
+Teachers seldom .participate in networks beyond their own schools.
+Moreover, teachers have few opportunities to collaborate with other teachers even within their own schools.
 While the phenomenon of teacher isolation is not unknown in general education, it is exacerbated in Jewish education due to the part-time nature of most teachers' work.